Frequently Asked Questions

 What is the London Music Office?

-The London Music Office is a department of the City of London that serves London’s music industry.
-Anchored in the Culture Office, the Music Office advocates on behalf of the sector and serves as a connecting point between the industry and City Hall.
+The London Music Office is a service area within The City of London Economic Development & Planning that serves London’s music industry.
+Anchored in Tourism London, the Music Office advocates on behalf of the sector and serves as a connecting point between the industry and City Hall.
 This is done by reviewing bylaws and creating favourable conditions for the music industry.

 Music Canada published a document in 2018 that takes a look at the merit of a Music Development Office & Officer in a report titled Keys to a Music City: Examining the Merits of Music Offices, Boards, and Night Mayors.

 How long has the London Music Office existed?

 The London Music Office was created in 2015, and is now in its second year of operation.
 The creation of the Music Office took several years of mapping and community input to reach the November 2015 launch.

 How can I contact the London Music Office?

 You can reach us with the built-in form on the website, or by calling 519.661.2489 EXT.
 7308.

 The Music Office is located with the Tourism London building, located at 267 Dundas St. in London, Canada.

 The best way to get involved is by attending London Music Office events such as #musictalks, concerts / shows, and by spreading the word through sharing London Music Office content on social media.
 The Music Office also works alongside the Business of Music Committee.